okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

 5. To check the returned ID token or access token payload, you can copy the value and paste it into any JWT decoder (for example: <https://token.dev>).
 Using a JWT decoder, confirm that the token contains all of the claims that you are expecting, including the custom one.
 If you specified a nonce, that is also included.

-## Add a Groups claim with a static allowlist
+## Add a Groups claim with a static allow list

 You can create a static allowlist when you need to set group allowlists on a per-application basis.
 If you have a large number of Groups but only 20 Groups apply to your app, you don't want to run through all of your Groups every time a Groups claim is created.